%?<-%

 Pipe functions can simplify the workflow and make R code more

 readable.
-The most popular pipe %>%
+The popular pipe operator %>%

-elements to be the first input of the right-hand side functions.
+first input of the right-hand side functions. dipsaus

 provides several pipe-friendly functions.